teamforage/forage-android-sdk/README.md

         }
 ```

+The `paymentRef` can be used to determine what type of tender is being captured (SNAP or EBT Cash).

+#### Capture both SNAP and EBT Cash payments

-The `paymentRef` will be used to determine if it's a capture from EBT Cash or EBT SNAP.
-If you choose to support both SNAP and EBT Cash, you will need to handle two payments in your implementation.
+If you choose to support both SNAP and EBT Cash, then your implementation needs to handle two payments.

-You can also make two calls two `ForageSDK.capturePayment` to capture both payments with a single action and then process the two responses to determine what will be shown to the user.

-This is an example of usage inside an ACC ViewModel:
+You can also make two calls to `ForageSDK.capturePayment` to capture both payments with a single action, and then process the two responses to determine what is shown to the user, as in the following example inside an ACC ViewModel:

 ```kotlin
     fun captureBothAmounts(
         context: Context,